STARX33/LAAF/README.md

 # 🧠 Local Agentic AI Framework (LAAF)

-A modular, privacy first agentic AI framework designed to run fully **offline**, enabling users to build adaptable, context aware assistants using **SmolAgents**, **local LLaMA 3 (via Ollama)**, and plug and play tools for vision, OCR, TTS, and RAG.
+A modular, privacy first agentic AI framework designed to run fully **offline**, enabling users to build adaptable, context aware assistants using **a customized agent loop inspired by SmolAgents**, **local LLaMA 3 (via Ollama)**, and plug and play tools for vision, OCR, TTS, and RAG.

 ---